How to fix a CMOS checksum error

 Reboot the computer.
 If error still occurs after rebooting the computer enter CMOS setup and check all values, this includes verifying the time and date are correct.
 Once everything has been verified and changed, make sure you save settings and then exit CMOS setup.

 Tip: If this issue continues to occur after you turn off your computer off the CMOS battery may be failing or already bad.
 Before considering replacing the CMOS battery try leaving your computer on for several days.
 Sometimes leaving the computer can re-charge the battery.

 Computer improperly turned off

 If the CMOS values have become corrupted enter the correct values in CMOS setup and then save and exit CMOS setup to resolve your issues.

 BIOS update recently performed

 If a BIOS update has been run on the computer the values stored in CMOS may have been reset.
 Enter CMOS setup re-enter all values and then save and exit CMOS setup.

-If you are unable to enter the CMOS setup or after running a BIOS update your computer no longer keeps its values the incorrect BIOS update may have been installed for your computer or the version downloaded may be corrupt.
-We suggest trying to update the BIOS again or reverting back to an earlier version.
+If you are unable to enter the CMOS setup, or the computer no longer keeps its BIOS values, the BIOS update may be corrupt.
+In this case, we recommend updating the BIOS again or reverting to an earlier version.